I write good words

 I’m half-Yorkshire and half-Chinese.
 My heritage means I’m very direct, have a great sense of humour, and love my food (I’ll leave you to work out what’s from where).
 I grew up in multicultural north-west London, and went to university where I studied Media (I got a First, but I keep that to myself 😉).*

 When I left university I became an English language teacher.
 I’ve been working in a detention centre for over 20 years, which has left me an expert listener, space-holder, stress spotter – and teacher.

 From 2004 until 2016 I dedicated much of my spare time to global justice campaigning.
 I wrote dozens of press releases, organised publicity events and street stalls, co-ordinated street theatre campaigns and more.

 I started my journey into wellbeing a few years ago after a massive personal crisis (yep, the usual route).
-I was already an afficionado of yoga and swimming, but since then I’ve explored breathwork, nutrition, neuroscience, mindfulness, healing prayer, craniosacral therapy, and more.
+I was already an aficionado of yoga and swimming.
+Since then I’ve explored breathwork, nutrition, neuroscience, mindfulness, healing prayer, craniosacral therapy, and more.